H3D-AstroA1/azure-cross-tenant-log-collection-guide/azure-cross-tenant-log-collection-execution.md

         Write-WarningMsg "  ... and $($results.VMsSkipped.Count - 10) more"
     }
     Write-Host ""
+    if ($DeployPolicy) {
+        Write-Info "Note: Azure Policy has been deployed to automatically install the agent" Write-Info "      when these VMs come back online."
+    }
+    else {
         Write-Info "Note: DCR associations were created for skipped VMs."
         Write-Info "Start the VMs and re-run the script to install the Azure Monitor Agent."
+    }
     Write-Host ""
+}

+if ($results.PolicyAssignmentsCreated.Count -gt 0) {
+    Write-Success "Azure Policy Assignments Created:"
+    foreach ($assignment in $results.PolicyAssignmentsCreated) {
+        Write-Success "  ✓ $($assignment.PolicyKey)"
+    }
+    Write-Host ""
+    Write-Info "Azure Policy ensures that:"
+    Write-Host "  - Stopped VMs get the agent when they come back online" Write-Host "  - New VMs automatically get the agent and DCR association" Write-Host ""
 }